 Customers are sometimes faced with the “plastic or paper” dilemma when it comes to their bag choice following a shopping trip and are not aware that there are good things about plastic bags.
-Many grocery and discount stores are providing their customers mostly with plastic bags though some retailers have made the switch to paper bags.
+Although environmental agencies have expressed concern about the production of plastic bags being eco-friendly, many people reuse plastic bags at least once, which lowers their carbon footprint.
+While many grocery and discount stores are still providing their customers with plastic bags, some retailers have already made the switch to paper bags.
 Whether one is better for the environment than the other has no simple answer.
 What are the pros and cons when it comes to paper and plastic for the wholesaler, retail store owner, and grocery stores, in general?

 Though plastic bags often take centuries to decompose and may produce waste, these bags are far from the world’s largest plastic waste problem, making up only 12 percent of the total amount.
 Paper bags require four times as much energy to produce unlike plastic bags, which are produced from the waste products of oil refining.
 The manufacturing process of paper bags contains a higher level of toxic chemicals as compared with the single-use plastic bag.